apptension/developer-handbook/Onboarding/Junior/Frontend Developer.md

 #### [redux-saga](/Technical%20Stack/Frontend%20Developer/Application%20state%20management.md#redux-saga)

 *   [ ] You know how to take a side effect and dispatch an action based on it [:books:](https://redux-saga.js.org/docs/api/#putaction)
-*   [ ] You know how to select data from Redux state using selector functions inside sagas. [:books:](https://redux-saga.js.org/docs/api/#selectselector-args)

 Styling
 -------